wnz27/Coding-Daily/README.md

 * Computer Science
 * Database's Learn record
 * About Math
-* Recommendation of Books and Essays
+* Recommendation of Books
-* Recommendation of web
+* Recommendation of Essays
 *

 ---